kaustubhhakim/atmodeller/docs/output.rst

 Condensed species
 -----------------

-Species output have a dictionary key associated with the species name and its state of aggregation (e.g., H2O_l, S_alpha).
+Species output have a dictionary key associated with the species name and its state of aggregation (e.g., H2O_l, S_cr).

 .. list-table:: Outputs for condensed species
    :widths: 25 25 50